-So you’ve bought your shiny new Huawei phone, booted it up, installed your favorite app store and apps, just to find out a problem.
-Many apps don’t have any push notifications on Huawei phone.
+So you’ve bought your shiny new Huawei phone, booted it up, and installed your favourite app store and apps to find out a problem.
+Unfortunately, many apps don’t have any push notifications on Huawei phone.

-Today I’ll be showing you how to install MicroG, an awesome open-source project that lets you have access to the Google Could Messaging platform, enabling push notifications on Huawei device.
+Today, I’ll show you how to install MicroG, a remarkable open-source project that lets you access the Google Could Messaging platform, enabling push notifications on Huawei devices.

-Before starting, here’s a couple of things to keep in mind:
+Before starting, here are a couple of things to keep in mind:

 - This method doesn’t let you use Google Dependent apps or apps that require SafetyNet (namely Pokemon Go);

-- It will give you access to Maps API v2, which means that Location detection will be way faster, for my device it took around 40 seconds to detect my location before, now it takes around 5 seconds;
+- It will give you access to Maps API v2, which means that Location detection will be way faster; for my device, it took around 40 seconds to detect my location before; now, it takes about 5 seconds.

-- To get notifications working, you will need to reinstall most apps, but after installing them again notifications should start working perfectly.
+- You will need to reinstall most apps to get notifications working, but notifications should start working perfectly after installing them again.

 Now let’s get into the guide to get notifications on Huawei Phone: